PhilippeW83440/CarND-MPC-Project/README.md

 ipopt requires the computation of first order (Jacobians) and 2nd order derivatives (Hessians).
 These derivatives will be computed automatically thanks to cppad: providing automatic differentiation services.

-  A good tutorial example can be found at: https://www.coin-or.org/CppAD/Doc/ipopt_solve_get_started.cpp.htm
+  A good tutorial example can be found at https://www.coin-or.org/CppAD/Doc/ipopt_solve_get_started.cpp.htm

 ---